Peter Lunn

 Rachel is also retired GP.
 She says “After spending 2 years in Papua New Guinea at the start of our careers we always planned to do something similar in retirement, and have found a warm welcome at Kagando.
 We have focused on supporting the junior medical staff, encouraging reflection, communication and continuing education.
 My sister and her family have lived in Kampala for many years, and seeing more of them is an added bonus.”

-Rachel has taken on the responsibility for overseeing the Friends of Kagando involvement in the Palliative Care service set up by Dr Ann Goodman and has been responsible for editing the latest versions of the Friends of Kagando News/Prayer Letter.
+Rachel has taken on the responsibility for overseeing the accounts of FoK, with much support from a professional bookkeeper.
+She is also responsible for editing the Friends of Kagando News/Prayer Letter.